Unicyde/Flat/README.md

 No more brackets.
 No more semicolons at end of line.

 But how to separate different function arguments?
-Maybe like that?   `print: "Your name is ", input: "Enter your name: "; "."`
+It can be done like that:   `print: "Your name is ", input: "Enter your name: "; "."`